 If they had done this in Nazi Germany, think of the repercussions.

-The fact that the social order is so wacko as to insist that the poorest and the that our health care workers have it first, and that all the first responders have it first, that the army have it, and that uh all the dark-skinned people that are that are locked out of the healthcare system have it.
+The fact that our social order is so wacko as to insist that the poorest and that our healthcare workers have it first and that all the first responders have it first, that the army have it, and that all the dark-skinned people that are that are locked out of the healthcare system have it.

-This is the the riskiest thing we've ever undertaken as a species.
+This is the riskiest thing we've ever undertaken as a species.

 The single riskiest operation we've ever undertaken is the response to the specimen.

-The specimen building, it was built, paid for by Faukey and all of these other fuckers, and you can find a lot of other people to tell you exactly how that occurred.
+The specimen building, it was built, paid for by Fauci and all of these other fuckers, and you can find a lot of other people to tell you exactly how that occurred.

 I'm not going to waste my time on that.

-But this particular response that we've we're having here now is the riskiest thing that humanity has ever done.
+The creation of bioweapons is a risky endeavor, but this particular response that we're having here now is the riskiest thing that humanity has ever done.

-And so, way back when in my data sets, uh we had some horrific, terrible data sets.
+And so way back when, in my data sets, we had some horrific, terrible data sets.

 I mean, way back in like maybe 2004 or something, it started showing up.

-So we may lose a billion people as a result of the specimen, the the variance of the specimen, and uh its mutation, which it's now actively doing, it's learning to go from species to species, learning to attack us more, and so on.
+So we may lose a billion people as a result of the specimen, the variants of the specimen, and its mutation, which it's now actively doing.

-Um, But also it may be the response from the specimen.
+But also, it may be the response from the specimen.

 If you get the jab and you've got e-product in you, that e-product is part of all of your cells.